ScioShield/Tartarus/README.md

 Username: `elastic`
 The password is in a file called "Password.txt" in the directory you ran Vagrant from,
-this is the password to the Superuser account so be careful.
+this is the password to the Superuser account so be careful!
 The password is also printed to the terminal / shell you ran `vagrant up` from.

-## Vewing Kibana Alerts
+## Viewing Kibana Alerts
 Once you have logged into the Kibana instance on `https://192.168.56.10:5601` or `https://atomicfirefly-elastic:5601` now it is time to view the alerts.
 The Windows and Linux alerts are auto enabled for you.
 Search for alerts in the universal search tab, or open the burger and scroll down to the security tab.